buttercutter/internal_logic_analyzer/README.md

 * reset : a signal to restart the logic sampling proccess once stopped by i_trigger

-* i_trigger : a signal to trigger the stopping of logic sampling process
+* i_trigger : a signal to trigger the stopping of logic sampling process, to be asserted for one clock cycle

-* i_holdoff : a signal is used to delay the stopping of logic sampling process upon i_trigger is aserted for one clock cycle
+* i_holdoff : this is the amount of delay in terms of clock cycles between assertion of i_trigger signal and the stopping of logic sampling process

 * i_data : this is the FPGA signal that we are interested in capturing/sampling